 Visit the Walt Disney World Boardwalk

 The Disney Boardwalk is home to the Disney Boardwalk Resorts, restaurants, and shops.
 It is also one of our favorite places to escape the crowds.
-The Boardwalk most comes to life in the evenings; complete with magicians, jugglers and all sorts of boardwalk entertainment you can watch for free while taking in the atmosphere.
-We also love the beaches and free movie on the lawn over at Disney’s Beach Club.
+The Boardwalk most comes to life in the evenings; complete with magicians, jugglers, and all sorts of boardwalk entertainment you can watch for free while taking in the atmosphere.
+We also love the beaches and free movies on the lawn over at Disney’s Beach Club.
 And if you stay after dark, you can see the Hollywood Studios fireworks from the beach without stepping foot in the park.
 Check out all our favorite things to do on The Boardwalk.

 Window Shop at Disney Springs

 If hopping over to Disney Springs by car, parking is FREE, generally because it’s just a big shopping center.
 But you can also visit Disney Springs for free by ferry boat from the Port Orleans Resorts.
 You can check out all the shops and restaurants on the site here.
 Once there, you can window shop, play with Legos for free at the Lego Store, grab a free chocolate sample from Ghirardelli, and enjoy live music on most evenings.
-If you’re visiting during late November or December, walk through the Christmas Tree Trail for free to get ideas for your own Disney-inspired trees.
+If you’re visiting during late November or December, walk through the Christmas Tree Stroll for free to get ideas for your own Disney-inspired trees.